sdnewhop/sdwannewhope/sd-wan-security-assessment-the-first-hours.md

 ### Secure Communications

 1. Which protocols are used between orchestrator, controller, and edge devices?
 Are they secured?
-2. How SD-WAN entities are authenticated?
+2. How SD-WAN entities do authenticate each other?
-3. Run WhireShark on ochestrator and controller nodes, review traffic and check whether unencrypted packets are sent.
+3. Run WhireShark on ochestrator or controller nodes, review traffic and check whether unencrypted packets are sent.
 4. Do the chosen protocols and primitives provide the security required by your threat model?
-5. Is RSA key exchange is used?
+5. Is RSA key exchange used?
-6. Where and how secrets are stored?
+6. Where and how secrets (e.g., private keys, pre-shared keys, tokens) are stored?
 7. Check whether the same hardcoded certificate is used on different deployments.
-8. Is a key renewal mechanism is supported on control channels?
+8. Is a key renewal mechanism supported on control channels?

 ### Web Management Interface